Seeed-Studio/wiki-documents/docs/ReSpeaker_Mic_Array_v2.0.md

 ### Tuning

 We can configure some parameters of built-in algorithms.
-It works well for Linux and Windows.
+It works well for Linux, Mac and Windows.

 - Get the full list parameters: